agude/agude.github.io/_drafts/2020-08-31-python_patterns_map_filter.md

     just_hearts.append(new_card)
 ```

-These code snippets are fine: short, clean, not a lot that can go wrong.
+These code snippets are fine: short and clean, with not a lot that can go wrong.
 But I
 love to replace custom code with Python built-ins whenever possible, because
 they are fast, well tested, and concise.
 Python provides two functions that
 can simplify even these already simple code fragments: `map()` and `filter()`.